-- 9.2.3.1 The Town shall work with GO Transit and Metrolinx to maintain and enhance existing GO Bus Transit services within the Town. - 9.2.3.2 The Town shall work with York Region to enhance the regional transit system in accordance with the needs of the Town and the policies of the Regional Official Plan.
-In particular, the Town shall encourage and support the regional transit system to link the communities in the Town with other communities in the Region, and which will provide internal service within each community. - 9.2.3.3 The Town shall support transit supportive community design measures, and in particular shall ensure that: - (a) arterial and collector roads are designed to accommodate transit facilities; - (b) subdivisions are designed to permit effective pedestrian access to transit routes. - 9.2.3.4 The Town shall require, as a condition of development or redevelopment, that adequate off-street parking and loading facilities be provided.
-However, notwithstanding the foregoing, the Town shall encourage the retention and expansion of on-street parking in areas where it will not interfere with the efficient movement of traffic. - 9.2.3.5 Development phasing plans shall protect for arterial and collector roads required for transit in the initial phases of development. - 9.2.3.6 Arterial and collector roads are to be designed to accommodate transit vehicles and amenities to the satisfaction of the Town and York Region.
+- 9.2.3.1 The Town shall work with the Province to maintain and enhance existing Go Bus transit services within the Town.
+The Town shall work with GO Transit and Metrolinx to maintain and enhance existing GO Bus Transit services. - 9.2.3.2 The Town shall work with York Region to develop a enhance the regional transit system in accordance with the needs of the Town and the policies of the Regional Official Plan.
+In particular, the Town shall encourage and support the creation of a regional transit system which will to link the communities in the Town and with other communities in the Region, and which will provide internal service within each community. - 9.2.3.3 The Town shall support transit supportive community design measures, and in particular shall ensure that:

+- (a) arterial and collector roads are designed to accommodate transit facilities; - (b) subdivisions are designed to permit effective pedestrian access to transit routes. - 9.2.3.3 The Town shall require, as a condition of development or redevelopment, that adequate off-street parking and loading facilities be provided.
+However, notwithstanding the foregoing, the Town shall encourage the retention and expansion of on-street parking in areas where it will not interfere with the efficient movement of traffic. - 9.2.3.4 The Town shall work with York Region Transit (YRT) to maintain and enhance transit services and provide interconnections within the community and between the community and other urban areas of the Town and York Region. - 9.2.3.5 Development phasing plans shall protect for arterial and collector roads required for transit in the initial phases of development. - 9.2.3.6 Arterial and collector roads are to be designed to accommodate transit vehicles and amenities to the satisfaction of the Town and York Region.

-9.2.4 Trails and Active Transportation Network
+9.2.4 Pedestrian and Bicycle System Policies Trails and Active Transportation Network